 If you’ve hired an attorney, your lawyer should help you prepare for the deposition.
 With or without a lawyer, you should go over all of your records and personal notes to refresh your memory about the accident, your injuries and symptoms, when you missed work, and the other issues you’ll probably be asked about (discussed below).

 What Happens at a Deposition

-You can expect at least a handful of people to be in attendance: you, your lawyer (if you have one), the lawyer taking your deposition, and a court reporter.
+You can expect at least a handful of people to be in attendance (virtually or physically): you, your lawyer (if you have one), the lawyer taking your deposition, and a court reporter.
 The court reporter’s role is to make a written transcript of the deposition, so that it can be used as evidence in the case.

 Even though the deposition takes place in an informal setting, you will be testifying under oath, just as if you were in a courtroom.
 This means that you must answer each question truthfully and to the best of your knowledge.
 If you lie on purpose, you could be found guilty of perjury.
 (More likely, it will hurt your workers' comp case if the lie is discovered.)
 Before the deposition begins, the court reporter will “swear” you in and have you verify that you understand your obligation to be truthful.

 The lawyer taking your deposition may begin by giving you a brief overview of the deposition process and general guidelines to follow.
 After that, the lawyer will begin asking you a series of questions about the following topics: